rouzinho/2Dto1DField/README.md

 # Motor Control in Cedar

-This Cedar plugin allow to send motor commands through YARP
+This Cedar plugin transform a 2D field into a 1D field.
+If the size of the 2D field is 10x10, the produced 1D field will be 1x100.

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/